mosaic-jasondebolt/phoenix/Phoenix/README.md

 * Finally, the artifacts are deployed to a production environment using blue/green deployment strategies for all AWS resources.
 * Optionally, pull request specific ephemeral pipelines can be added if your team requires these

-### Creating a Phoenix project in a "NEW" AWS account
+### One time configuration of your AWS account to work with Phoenix

 #### Configure the VPC's
 * These steps are only required for new Phoenix projects in NEW AWS accounts.